TheKing-OfTime/YandexMusicModClient/README.md

 			"overrideDeepLinksExperiment": true or false,    //Enables or disables split web and desktop buttons into one button "showGitHubButton": true or false,               //Enables or disables Github button if overrideDeepLinksExperiment set to true
 			"afkTimeout": 15,				 //Timeout for activity to be cleared if track paused.
 Value in minutes.
-      }
+			"showAlbum": true or false,                      //Enables or disables album string in discord Status "showSmallIcon": true or false,                  //Enables or disables status icon in discord Status }

 </details>